 To make the best use of your time during your day trip to Bath, do a little planning ahead of time.
 Figure out what you want to see and check what are the less busy hours.

 Abbey Church of Saint Peter and Saint Paul of Bath, or more commonly known as Bath Abbey, was founded in the 7th century.
 The Abbey has been refit several times over the centuries, and this latest version is from the 1860s.

-The Jane Austen Centre
+3. The Jane Austen Centre

 And the Regency Tea Room was the bomb!
 We tried a variety of their offerings – including finger sandwiches, scones and clotted cream, and a variety of sweets!
 Even my son and husband really enjoyed this!
 It was a great break at the end of a long day of walking around Bath.

 If you are a Jane Austen fan, this is a must on your day trip to Bath!!
 And, definitely make time for their Tea Room!
 You’ll be glad you did.

-Where to Eat
+Where to Eat during your Day Trip

-The Pump Room is one of the more elegant place to go in Bath to eat!
+The Pump Room is one of the more elegant places to go in Bath to eat!
 It is open for Breakfast, Lunch and Afternoon Tea.
 Reservations are recommended, especially if you are interested in their Afternoon Tea.

-Sally Lunn’s Historic Eating House
+7. Sally Lunn’s Historic Eating House

 Sally Lunn’s Historic Eating House is a must on most visitor’s must-do list!
 It is one of the oldest houses in Bath.
-And, home of the world famous Bath bun!
+And, home of the world-famous Bath bun!

-Roman Baths Kitchen
+8. Roman Baths Kitchen

 We had lunch at the Roman Baths Kitchen.
 And because our morning had been so busy at the Roman Baths, we found it to be the perfect place.

-Roast cod with a herb crust, served with fondant potatoes, cauliflower and saffron sauce
+Roast cod with a herb crust served with fondant potatoes, cauliflower and saffron sauce

 RBK burger; West Country beef served with fries and black ketchup

-English tomato, Grilled aubergine and mozzarella with a salad
+English tomato, Grilled aubergine, and mozzarella with a salad

 Vegetable soup and Bath baked bread